 - Manish Kaushik, men's 63kg

 - Simranjit Kaur, women's 60kg

 Fouaad Mirza became the first Indian equestrian to qualify for the Games in 20 years.
 He sealed his quota in eventing after topping the group in the individual event category at the South East Asia and Oceanic qualifiers in November 2019.

 Bhavani Devi became the first Indian fencer to qualify for the Olympics.
 The sabre fencer from Chennai booked her slot for Tokyo 2020 through the Adjusted Official Ranking (AOR) method at the Budapest Sabre World Cup, an Olympic qualifying event, in Hungary in March 2021.

 India's participation in golf at Tokyo 2020 featured Anirban Lahiri and Udayan Mane in the men's and Aditi Ashok and Diksha Dagar in the women's events.
 Both Udayan and Diksha made the cut as replacements and will be making their Olympic debut.

 - Diksha Dagar

-Indian rowers Arjun Jat and Arvind Singh qualified in the men’s lightweight double sculls event at the Asian qualifiers in Tokyo, Japan in May.
+Indian rowers Arjun Jat and Arvind Singh qualified in the men’s lightweight double sculls event at the Asian qualifiers in Tokyo, Japan in May 2021.

 Nethra Kumanan became the first Indian woman sailor to qualify for the Olympics at the Mussanah Open Championship 2021 in April.
 Three other Indian sailors also made the Tokyo cut in Oman.
-For the first time India will be competing in more than one sailing event at the Games - Laser Radial, Laser Standard and 49er.
+For the first time India competed in more than one sailing event at the Games - Laser Radial, Laser Standard and 49er.
 India never had more than two sailors at a single Olympics before.

 - Nethra Kumanan, Laser Radial